gardener/gardener/docs/concepts/resource-manager.md

           labelSelector: ...
       ```

-      This ensures that the (multiple) pods are scheduled across nodes. `minDomains` is set when failure tolerance is `node` or annotation `high-availability-config.resources.gardener.cloud/host-spread="true"` is given.
+      This ensures that the (multiple) pods are scheduled across nodes. `minDomains` is set when failure tolerance is configured or annotation `high-availability-config.resources.gardener.cloud/host-spread="true"` is given.

     - ... contains at least two zones, then the following is added: